dnlkhuu77/OSP2_Project/Memory/README.txt

 Statistics:

+There were multiple readings from the multitude of threads, so I will choose the results of the lowest running thread from both programs to explain the difference in statistics between my solution and the Demo.

-For the Demo, the CPU Utilization is around 63.1% with the average service time per thread of 28910.
-The average normalized service time per thread is 0.05.
-And the program swapped in about 1250 pages and swapped out 270 pages.
+For the Demo, the CPU Utilization is around 57.5% with the average service time per thread of 37357.76.
+The average normalized service time per thread is 0.050081514.
+And the program swapped in about 1200 pages and swapped out 300 pages.

-For my solution, the CPU Utilization is around 86.2% with the average service time per thread of 24232.8.
-The average normalized service time per thread is 0.05.
+For my solution, the CPU Utilization is around 81.5% with the average service time per thread of 32236.34.
+The average normalized service time per thread is 0.0623.
 And the program swapped in about 1000 pages and swapped out 484 pages.

-My laptop's fan roared when I ran the Demo; but it was silent when I ran my solution.

-In other words, the soultion was able to use more CPU to shorten the time it takes memory and threads to do tasks.
+From the results, the solution was able to use more of the CPU to shorten the time it takes memory and threads to do tasks.
+The average normalized service time was higher for my solution, which is ideal in performance.
+Overall, the LRU algorithm greatly improved the performance of memory over that used by the Demo.